guyllaumedemers/Math/README.md

 #### Project

-A `Sandbox` project built visualizing mathematical functions using Opengl rendering library.
+A `Sandbox` project built for visualizing mathematical functions using Opengl rendering library.

 #### What this README.md is not